Comic Ramy Youssef On Being An 'Allah Carte' Muslim: 'You Sit In Contradictions'

 Youssef says he feels pressure with the series — and with his work as a stand-up comic — to provide a realistic portrait of the Arab Muslim experience.
 "In terms of positive media, there's not really a lot.
 In terms of nuance, there's even less, so there is this weight that kind of sits on something that comes from someone like me, and there's an anxiety that comes with that," he says.

-His new stand-up special, Ramy Youssef: Feelings, premiers on HBO on June 29.
+His new stand-up special, Ramy Youssef: Feelings, premieres on HBO on June 29.

 Interview Highlights